mcdemarco/prepub/README.md

 ### Options

 After downloading the Markdown file, the PrePub GUI remains open.
-To select different options, choose the appropriate radio button and/or checkbox, then click `Regenerate` to get a new Markdown file.
+To select different options, choose the appropriate radio button and/or checkbox, then click `Download` to get a new Markdown file with a slightly different name.

 For passage headers, the options include: no passage headers at all, the passage name (the default), sequential numbering, a single character divider, or an image divider.

-There is also an option to shuffle passages; otherwise the passages appear in the same order in the text as in the source file.
+There is an option to shuffle passages; otherwise the passages appear in the same order in the text as in the source file.

+There is an option to convert wiki-style markup (as used in non-markdown-based story formats) to Markdown.
+You will need to choose the particular story format you used.
+If it partially supported Markdown, that Markdown will be preserved.

 ### What it doesn't do but should (the to-do list)